 Usage directions: in the morning, cleanse your skin with PsoEasy soap, and wait until it dries up.
 Then apply PsoEasy cream to the damaged areas.
 In severe cases of the disease, you can use the cream more than twice a day.
 Before going to bed, apply a few drops of natural oil PsoEasy, to the affected skin.
 Follow this treatment for at least 14 days.

-Effective treatment for psoriasis requires an individual approach to each patient.
-Considering the factors of the disease and distinctive features of the patient’s organism, the dermatologist selects the best methods and means for therapy implementation so that the right psoriasis cure is selected.
-It is recommended to follow the advice of a doctor, and remember that psoriasis treatment and alleviation is quite doable.
+Effective treatment of psoriasis requires an individual trip for each patient.
+Taking into account the factors of the disease and patent's personal characteristics, the dermatologist selects the proper methods and means for the implementation of therapy.
+It is recommended to follow the advice of a doctor, and remember that it is impossible to cure psoriasis, but you can control it.